top of page

 My supervisor met me at the scene and asked how I was doing.
 I put on a brave face, said I was “alright,” and went back to work.
 That was the only acceptable answer at the time.
 Police officers and other first responders aren’t afforded the privacy, or indeed the luxury, of expressing their emotions in the moment.
 The last thing anyone would want during an unfolding crisis is for the very people who are supposed to help to fall apart.

-My supervisor clapped me on the shoulder and said, “More calls are waiting”.
+My supervisor clapped me on the shoulder and said, “More calls are waiting.”
 He was proud of me in his own way.
-But as I drove to the next call, a domestic violence situation, all I felt was shame, and I was left with the persistent thought that maybe I wasn’t cut out to wear the uniform after all.
+But as I drove to the next call, a domestic violence situation, all I felt was shame.
+I was left with the persistent thought that maybe I wasn’t cut out to wear the uniform after all.

 Shame is not just embarrassment.
 As Brené Brown (2013) writes, it is the painful belief that we are flawed and unworthy of belonging.
 For men, this belief often hides behind silence, workaholism, or anger.
-We learn early that vulnerability equals weakness, and so we armour up.
-Numerous studies support this pattern, including Addis and Mahalik’s (2003) work showing how traditional masculinity discourages men from seeking help, and Tuckey and Scott’s (2014) findings that even structured debriefings can face resistance among first responders.
+We learn early that vulnerability equals weakness, and so we armor up.
+Numerous studies support this pattern, including Addis and Mahalik’s (2003) work showing how traditional masculinity discourages men from seeking help.
+Tuckey and Scott’s (2014) findings indicate that even structured debriefings can face resistance among first responders.

 In policing, I saw this play out constantly.
 After tragic calls, we’d gather for critical incident debriefs.
 These sessions were meant to help us process what had happened.
-Yet, male officers often had to be pressured into attending, and even then, few spoke.
-Some would crack jokes, others would sit in silence, arms crossed.
+Yet, male officers often had to be pressured into attending.
+Even then, few spoke.
+Some would crack jokes, while others sat in silence, arms crossed.
 The unspoken message was clear: Don’t let anyone see you struggle.

 As a volunteer firefighter, the culture was no different.
 We faced trauma head-on, but emotions were hidden.
 Men could walk out of burning houses but not into conversations about the fires inside them.